ybgirgin3/KDynamic/README.md

 ## Description

-KDynamic is a multiple python script which makes whole system theme light or dark by specified hours
+KDynamic is a multiple python script which makes whole system theme light or dark by specified hours using cron scheduler

 KDynamic uses native KDE Desktop Environment terminal commands so nothing unfamiliar